theflowong/logic-blocks-game/notes.md

 # In-progress Notes

 ## Other Objects/Obstacles
-- [x] moveable blocks
+- [x] Goombas: moveable blocks
-- [ ] holes that the player can pass only when you move a block over it
-- [ ] infinite holes that make a block disappear
-- [x] moving (random) creature blocks ("Randos")
+- [x] Randos: moving (random) creature blocks
   * Not moving is an option for randomized movement.
 Keep or delete?
-- [ ] moving (either up/down) blocks that change direction when button is pressed ("UpDowns")
+- [ ] UpDowns: moving (either up/down) blocks that change direction when button is pressed
+- [ ] Holes that the player can pass only when you move a block over it
+- [ ] Infinite holes that make a block disappear
 * Finish tiles
-  - [ ] player can land on finish tile
+  - [ ] Player can land on finish tile
-  - [ ] brings you to next stage in game
+  - [ ] Brings you to next stage in game

 ## Puzzles
 - [ ] escape the grid/perimeter (or to a finish tile)
 - [ ] move blocks to trap "Randoms" in specific area zone
 - [ ] move "UpDowns" to specific square/zone
-- [ ] color-coordinate different colored moveable blocks to their color zone
+- [ ] color-coordinate / organize different colored moveable blocks "Goombas" to their color zone

 ## Other ideas
 * start with one square, increase size of grid as game progresses